davidfeng88/CollisionViz/README.md

 ## Future Directions
 ### Better layout
-Reorganize the "more settings" and "more map options" panels (maybe use CSS grid) so that they stick right to the main part of the app.
+Reorganize the "more settings" and "more map options" panels (maybe using CSS grid) so that they stick right to the main part of the app.
 Implement dynamic map size so that the app would be more friendly to smaller screens.

 ### Incorporate other tools
 * [MarkerClusterers](https://developers.google.com/maps/documentation/javascript/marker-clustering)